overhangio/tutor/docs/intro.rst

     tutor local launch

-Under the hood, Tutor simply runs ``docker-compose`` and ``docker`` commands to launch your platform.
+Under the hood, Tutor simply runs ``docker compose`` and ``docker`` commands to launch your platform.
 These commands are printed in the standard output, such that you are free to replicate the same behaviour by simply copying/pasting the same commands.

 How do I navigate Tutor's command-line interface?
 -------------------------------------------------